The Double Refuge 🇲🇽 Señor Locke

 For a mind to emanate or perceive extrasensory vibrations is one thing; for a mind to control such emanations is another.
 In Dickens’ day witchery and possession were largely unthinkable, yet one doesn’t have to go too far back in history to a time when they were very thinkable: the Salem witch trials occurred in the late 1600s, and the years around Shakespeare seem to mark a highpoint: “The period of the European witch trials, with the most active phase and which saw the largest number of fatalities seems to have occurred between 1560 and 1630.
 The period between 1560 and 1670 saw more than 40,000 deaths” (Wikipedia).
 Given this time-line, it’s reasonable to see Fuentes’ witchy Consuela in terms of a world like that of Shakespeare, which is a Renaissance one, yet which retains deep vestiges of the Medieval period.

-As with Dickens, my interest isn’t so much in making an Age appear one way or the other, but rather in bringing to light its shades of grey, the tensions between its various directions, as well as its contradictions, paradoxes, and ambiguities.
-Just as Dickens lies on the edge of a scientific agnosticism, so Shakespeare lies on the edges of the Age of Reason.
-Shakespeare brings up the supernatural world of ghosts and possession, yet he uses this world more as a plot device than as a metaphysical or theological assertion.
+As in my analysis of Bleak House, my aim in The Double Refuge isn’t so much to make an Age appear one way or the other, but rather to scan its shades of grey, its tensions between various directions, as well as its contradictions, paradoxes, and ambiguities.
+Just as Dickens wrote prior to scientific agnosticism, so Shakespeare wrote prior to the Age of Reason.
+Shakespeare brings up the supernatural world of ghosts and possession, yet he uses magic more as plot device than theological structure.
 Shakespeare even hints in Hamlet and Macbeth that while the old Medieval world of emanations, ghosts, and occult power struggles may exist, this world is starting to be eclipsed by a Modern frame of mind.

 Assume a virtue, if you have it not.